thetron/css3buttons_rails_helpers/readme.md

 fantastic CSS library - without cluttering up your views and calls to `link_to`, `button_to` and `submit_tag`.

-# What's new in version 0.9.2?
+# What's new in version this version?

 In this version we've updated the css to now work with the [css3 github buttons](http://nicolasgallagher.com/lab/css3-github-buttons/) as standard, as well as a serious re-tooling of the helper methods to make them more usable, more dynamic and less prone to error.

 __Please note__: as part of changes, calls to `link_button_to` will need to be updated to `button_link_to`.
-Everything else should work as originally did.
+Everything else should work expected.

 # Getting started